Muay Thai

 Clinching in Muay Thai is a grappling technique usually used in combination with knee and elbow strikes.
 Clinching is a close range fighting style that requires many years of practice to master.
 Takedowns, or tripping the opponent to the ground are also allowed and performed during clinching.
 When used to the right effect, clinching can help fighters outscore their opponents and win fights.

-How to Improve in Muay Thai
+How To Improve In Muay Thai

 There is no shortcut to becoming good at Muay Thai.
 Professional fighters in Thailand train twice daily, six days a week and competing almost every month.
 Many of them accumulate hundreds of fights on their record over their career as they started training as young as four or five.